Cajun Crawfish Étouffée

 Process steps for making crawfish étouffée.

 1. Melt butter and whisk in flour.
 Cook while stirring constantly until you get a peanut butter roux.
+For roux help, see my Complete Guide to Making Roux.

 2. Add in onion, bell pepper, celery, and green onions.
 Sauté until softened then add garlic.